 While Europeans have long been opting for public transport, bicycles, and walking, Americans seem to be determined to stick to their cars.
-No wonder why “the big garage” has become an essential part of the perfect American family dream house.
-The truth is that often an average American family is dependent on more than one vehicle.
+Often, an average American family is dependent on more than one vehicle.
+And “the big garage” has become an essential part of the perfect American family dream house.

 How many cars does an average American family need?